-The infographic video went from initial concept to completion in three days.
-Once the creative direction was established and the script written, I storyboarded and began creating graphic elements while the voicover was being recorded.
-The assets were then combined in Adobe After Effects where the final product was rendered.
+The infographic video rapidly moved from initial concept to completion in three days.
+Once the creative direction was established and the script was written, I storyboarded and began creating graphic elements while the voiceover was being recorded.
+The assets were then combined in After Effects where the final product was rendered.

 The first 30 day phase of the campaign included two different brochures.
 The first, which was distributed in the vision casting service, included a letter to the Life Chapel assembly reiterating how the project harmonized with the overall vision of their efforts across the 419 area code and outlining the spiritual goals and benefits of the project.
 Because we wanted to reach a wider audience with our fundraising efforts, we created a separate brochure that focused on how The City Hub would benefit area nonprofits and support their efforts across the 419.
 The community brochure included information about the nonprofits as well as two artist's concepts detailing the planned aesthetic of the space.

 The main thrust of the Buy a Brick • Build a Legacy campaign was to sell bricks which would be used to build a community support/prayer wall featured prominently inside the location, so that visitors can see who supported the project.
 We included four support levels, each aimed at a different demographic, from singles, to families to a corporate sponsorship, which included a logo.